 To address lack of healthy foods in these communities, Wellness Rx partnered with Feeding Northeast Florida to provide monthly grocery distribution.
 This monthly program continued during the pandemic.

-Hispanic Outreach and Patient Engagement en Espanol (HOPE2).
-Program uses a faith-driven model to address community identified health concerns among people in Latino communities in Northeast Florida.
+Hispanic Outreach and Patient Engagement en Español (HOPE2).
+This program uses a faith-driven model to address community identified health concerns among people in Latino communities in Northeast Florida.

 The Jax Saludable (Healthy Jacksonville) virtual health conference, held in July 2020, brought together more than 300 Latino leaders from northeastern Florida.
 The vision was to educate, inspire and organize leaders and the broader community to collaborate to improve health care access, processes and outcomes.
 Read more.

-Community Engagement Alliance Against COVID-19 (CEAL).
-An NIH-funded program promoting inclusive research addressing health disparities and the COVID-19 pandemic.
+Community Engagement Alliance (CEAL) Against COVID-19 Disparities.
+This NIH-funded program promotes inclusive research addressing health disparities and the COVID-19 pandemic.
 Mayo Clinic is involved in active research partnerships in Arizona and Florida.

-Watch National COVID-19 Forum's (Mis)trust in the COVID-19 Vaccine in the African American Community, virtual town hall featuring leading experts on health disparities and the COVID-19 pandemic including: Kizzmekia S. Corbett, Ph.D., Harvard; Pernessa C. Seale, Balm of Gilead Inc.; LaPrincess C. Brewer, M.D., M.P.H., and Chyke A. Doubeni, M.B.B.S., M.P.H., Mayo Clinic.
+On August 28, 2021, the National Forum on COVID-19 Vaccine sponsored the (Mis)trust in the COVID-19 Vaccine in the African American Community virtual town hall, which featured leading experts on health disparities and the COVID-19 pandemic including: Kizzmekia S. Corbett, Ph.D., Harvard; Pernessa C. Seale, Balm in Gilead Inc.; and LaPrincess C. Brewer, M.D., M.P.H., and Chyke A. Doubeni, M.B.B.S., M.P.H., Mayo Clinic.

 Center for Chronic Disease Reduction and Equity Promotion Across Minnesota (C2DREAM).
-New research center to address effects of racism on cardiovascular health disparities in Minnesota.
+This new research center will address the effects of racism on cardiovascular health disparities in Minnesota.
 A joint effort with University of Minnesota, the program was launched in October 2021.